OpenVidu/openvidu.io-docs/docs/deployment/deploying-on-premises.md

 #### 2.1) Register a FQDN pointing to your public IP

 This depends of the DNS register you want to use.
-You need to create a DNS register of **type A pointing to the Elastic IP created before**.
+You need to create a DNS register of **type A pointing to your server public IP**.
 Let's suppose that our domain is: **example.openvidu.io**.

 #### 2.2) Edit `/opt/openvidu/.env`